 Tina Bahador, Ph.D.

 Dr. Bahador is a licensed clinical psychologist (PSY17144) in California with over 25 years of clinical experience.
-She specializes in conducting psycho-educational, neuropsychological, and intellectual assessments.
-She also provides parent consultations (i.e., parent education and training; school placement considerations), in addition to individual psychotherapy with adolescents and adults.
+She specializes in conducting diagnostic, intellectual, psycho-educational, and neuropsychological assessments.
+She also provides parent consultations (i.e., clinical consultations to obtain guidance regarding a child or adolescent; school placement consultations), in addition to individual psychotherapy with adolescents and adults.

 Dr. Bahador also joined the neuropsychology practice of Lorie Humphrey, Ph.D. and Associates in 2001 (initially part time and eventually full time), where she received extensive training and supervision regarding neuropsychological assessments.
 Over the course of two years, Dr. Bahador conducted over one hundred neuropsychological assessments under the direct consultation of neuropsychologist, Dr. Humphrey.

 Dr. Bahador has been working in her independent private practice in 2003.
-Her clinical work has specialized in psycho-educational assessments, neuropsychological assessments, and intellectual assessments.
+Her clinical work has specialized in diagnostic assessments, intellectual assessments, psycho-educational assessments, and neuropsychological assessments.
 Dr. Bahador has been conducting intellectual assessments as part of the admissions process to the Mirman School for highly gifted children since 2004.
 Dr. Bahador has been a member of the American Psychological Association since 1999.